prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 ### Data Source

 The data was downloaded from the website of the CSO.
-Only data for departing passengers was used as it was thought it would be (almost) a mirror of the arriving passenger numbers.
+Only data for departing passengers was used as they would largely mirror the numbers of arriving passengers.
+Only data for passengers on __scheduled__ flights was used.

 Most of the data wrangling was done in Excel with lookups and pivots.
 The relevant data is saved in CSV format in the 'data' folder.